 Materiality in representations - how is it quantified (e.g., by a USD amount)?

 Frequency/market practice: fairly common; materiality qualifiers are common, and different materiality thresholds may be used for different representations.
-Materiality is not typically quantified.
+Materiality is not typically quantified by an amount.

 How is knowledge qualified (e.g., specific people, actual/constructive knowledge)?